Campaign Legal Center, et al. v. FEC (23-3163)

 Summary

-The plaintiffs’ petition involved amendments to the Federal Election Campaign Act passed as part of the Consolidated and Further Continuing Appropriations Act of 2015.
+In August 2019, plaintiffs petitioned the FEC to initiate rulemaking regarding a set of amendments to the Federal Election Campaign Act (FECA) enacted as part of the Consolidated and Further Continuing Appropriations Act of 2015.
 Those amendments allowed national party committees to establish “separate, segregated” accounts for presidential nominating conventions, party headquarters buildings, and legal proceedings.

 Documents